 - Your account is banned - if you are sure you didn't break the rules, then you can write a ticket to Customer Service asking for details of the ban.

 - After the Customer Service explanation, if you still think you are innocent, you can ask to send the ticket to the Rule Enforcement Team (RET) for a ban review.

 - At this point, RET takes care of their case.
 Specifically, a Senior Rule Enforcement Specialist (SRES) that wasn't involved in your case previously.

 If the SRES agrees that the ban and the punishment are both correct, then he/she sends the ticket back to Customer Service confirming the ban and the punishment.

-Customer Service then respond by telling you that RET confirmed both ban and punishment and gives you some details shared by RET.
+Customer Service then respond by telling you that RET confirmed both ban and punishment and sends you some details shared by RET.

-However, Customer Service is not able much information as they can't reveal violation detection mechanisms.
+However, Customer Service is not able to share much information as they can't reveal violation detection mechanisms.

 - SRES decides the ban is incorrect

 If the SRES decides the ban or the punishment is incorrect, then he/she sends the ticket to the Rule Enforcement Team Lead for the final review.

 - If the Team Lead agrees that the ban is correct, then he/she send the ticket back to Customer Service confirming both ban and punishment.